paulsimongb/zTD_Month_Dim_Gen/README.md

 consolidated level elements
 the full hierarchy
 the default top level consolidation

+For the special Per_Tot hierarchy of Period Totals it generates additional subsets
+Periods and Full Year (sum of all Period Totals)
+Full Year and Periods

+Use these subsets in PAX or PAW which will allow you to put eg the F4_Per_Tot hierarchy on the columns while showing eg the Year level from the F4_YHQM on the rows.
+This will then give a view showing Periods on the columns and Years on the rows which prior to Named Hierarchies could only be achieved using separate Year and Period dimensions.
+With this approach you can still have that view while retaining all the advantages of a single combined Year-Period dimension, such as the ability to handle different financial years, moving annual totals, cumulative to date, etc.
+See Periods On Cols Years on Rows Two Dims from One.jpg above.

 Try it
 The above attempts to describe what the generated dimension offers.